ddrichel/GECS/Docs/README.md

 make

 ### Description
 We developed a new approach to conduct association analysis for rare variants exhaustively in whole-genome or whole-exome data sets, by variating bins sizes and MAF tresholds.
-GECS is an ultra fast program that perform an exhaustive scan for association in case-control genetic data.
+GECS is an ultra fast program that perform an exhaustive scan for association in case-control genetic data, implemented in c++.

 ##### Prerequisites